Recovering after the birth of your baby

 Finally, remember that every new parent is different and what works for your friends or family may not work for you – and that’s ok.
 The most important thing is to communicate how you’re feeling to those close to you and to try to take time to do things that you find relaxing – even if it’s just taking ten minutes out to read a book or have a bath.

 If you’re worried you might have post-natal depression, speak to your doctor or visit beyondblue.org and take a look at their mental health checklist for new mums.
-Medibank Members with hospital cover can also call Medibank Mental Health Phone Support.
-Our expert team are on hand 24/7 to give you support and advice when you need it most.
+Medibank health insurance members with can also call Medibank Mental Health Support.
+Our expert team are on hand 24/7 to give you support and guidance when you need it most.

 If you would like to know more about how to take care of your mental health or that of a loved one, visit Healthy Mind by Medibank.